 This couple (shown below) went backpacking with their baby for 7 weeks.
 They put their baby in layers and co-slept to keep baby warm even in subzero temperatures.
 You can read about their adventures here.

-If you don’t co-sleep, then this is probably the best sleep setup for camping with your baby.
-The better-quality baby sleep sacks are made from fleece or wool.
+I personally think this is the best sleep setup for camping with your baby (and what I used when I went camping with my 4-month baby).
+The better-quality baby sleep sacks are made from quilted cotton, fleece, or wool.
 Some are even rated for 4 seasons and very warm.

-- Fleece or wool sleep sack – like this 4-season wool suit
+- Fleece or wool sleep sack – see my picks below

 - Hats and mittens – like this wool hat